Marlo-Ong/cs381-game-architecture/as5/README.md

    > ./as5

-6. Once the executable is run, a window should open, and there should be a plane object atop a grassy ground and a sky.
-Use your keyboard to control the plane according to the following:
+6. Once the executable is run, a window should open with an audio controls GUI.
+Use your keyboard to control the audio according to the following:

 ## Controls

-- (WASD or arrow key format)
+Mouse:

-- Press TAB to cycle through selectable planes.
+- Click and hold on any slider, and:

-- Press W/up arrow to increase the selected plane's velocity.
+- Drag your mouse to the right to increase the volume.

-- Press S/down arrow to decrease the selected plane's velocity.
+- Drag your mouse to the left to decrease the volume.

-- Press A/left arrow to turn the plane counter-clockwise.
+Keyboard:

-- Press D/right arrow to turn the plane clockwise.
+- Press TAB to cycle through which slider to select.

-- Press Q to move the selected plane upward.
+- Press W/up arrow to increase the selected slider's volume.

-- Press E to move the selected plane downward.
+- Press S/down arrow to decrease the selected slider's volume.

-- Press SPACE to stop the selected plane.
+- Press apostrophe (') to toggle between light and dark modes.